Cheesebaron/cheesebaron.github.io/_posts/2018-07-02-xamarin-and-java-processes.md

 ## Starting a Process On Android
 On Android you can start a native Process using with `Java.Lang.Runtime.GetRuntime().Exec(<command>)`, which will return a `Java.Lang.Process`.
 Alternatively (also preferred way) if you need more control you can use `Java.Lang.ProcessBuilder`, which allows you to redirect stdin, stdout, stderr.
 Its `Start()` method, similarly to `Exec()` gives you a `Java.Lang.Process`.
 This object reflects the Linux process and has streams for stdin, stdout and stderr.
 These are our way into reading what the process writes out.

-Xamarin has some nice helpers for us in the `Java.Lang.Process` they expose.
+[Xamarin][xam] has some nice helpers for us in the [`Java.Lang.Process`][proc] they expose.
 Instead of blocking when we want to wait for the process to finish, they have added `WaitForAsync()`, which is very nice.
 Also the streams for stdin, stdout and stderr are nice C# Streams that you can read and write to very easily.
 Namely `InputStream`, `OutputStream` and `ErrorStream`.

 ```csharp
 var builder = new ProcessBuilder("echo", "hello");